Crossroads Brewing Company

 The back half is lined by a rugged bar, rimmed with a dozen bar-stools, with a half-dozen two-person tall tables lining the other side of that wainscoted wall we hugged.
 The hallway in back led to the bathrooms, kitchen, and tanks.

-four-facing-four table resigned themselves to not hearing any of the other
+themselves to not hearing any of the other ends

 The tables were minimally set, with a paper-banded napkin holding a fork and knife.
 Centerpieces of sturdy glass votive holders, each containing an LED candle-light finished the effect.